milieucities/milieu-opinion-extraction-engine/README.md

 Next steps:
 ===========

-Stream steps 1-3, in memory
+Stream steps 1-3, in memory!

 Make the resultant .json file back into .csv

 Make modular for any csv